alienstro/SDO-Applicant/README.md

 This will launch the application, and the terminal will display the URL where the app is hosted (e.g., `http://localhost:3000`).
 Open this URL in your preferred web browser.

-## Usage

-[Insert detailed instructions on how to use the application.
-For example, how to log in, navigate the app, and utilize its features.]

 ## Issues and Feedback

 If you encounter any problems or have suggestions, please [open an issue](https://github.com/alienstro/SDO-Applicant/issues) in this repository.